Trade concerns fail to halt modest market gains

 Europe

-Swedish lock maker Assa Abloy fell sharply, down 6.1 per cent after reporting a one-off writedown of 6 billion crowns on its Chinese business.
+Swedish lock maker Assa Abloy fell sharply, down 6.1 per cent, after reporting a one-off writedown of six billion crowns on its Chinese business.

 Germany’s Thyssenkrupp was up 2.4 per cent after its chief executive offered to step down, bowing to growing investor pressure for a more radical restructuring of the group.